YeshwantBhat/GettingCleaningData/README.md

  The mean of the measurements is then calculated.
 So finally we have a mean value for a particular measurement for a particular subject and a particular activity.

  Then the variable names in traintesttable3 is modified to reflect that these are mean values.
+Furthermore the names are modified to reflect that they belong to time and frequency domain.

  For instance